Skip to content

 Milldown — common questions

-How hard is Milldown?
+What difficulty is Milldown?

-Where do I park for Milldown?
+Where should I park to climb Milldown?

 The standard good-weather months for Milldown are April, May, June, July, August, September, October.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.